Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/README.md

 ![3](https://github.com/Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/assets/112272836/e07e826c-9fba-416b-af86-786e0b5abbd8)

-Docking process of your chosen ligand and receptor:
+Docking process of chosen ligand and receptor:

 Mentioning the preparation needed for the receptor and the ligand :